Man in the Iron Mask: King's younger brother

 In 1791, Jean Baptiste De Saint-Mihiel proposed that the prisoner was an illegitimate younger brother of Louis XIV, fathered by Cardinal Mazarin.
 This theory was based on the fact, mentioned by Voltaire in Questions sur l'Encyclopédie (1771), that the prisoner had told his doctor that he "believed himself to be about 60 years old", a few days before his death in 1703.
 De Saint-Mihiel extrapolated that the prisoner was therefore born around 1643, and could therefore only be a younger brother to the King, born in 1638.
-It is a historical fact that, four days after Louis XIII's death on 14 May 1643, the Queen was declared Regent and appointed Mazarin as her chief minister and head of government that evening.
+It is a historical fact that, four days after Louis XIII's death on 14 May 1643, Anne of Austria was declared Regent and appointed Mazarin as her chief minister and head of government that evening.
 Mazarin was soon believed to be her lover, and even her secret morganatic husband.
 The theory of the prisoner being an imagined, younger son of the Queen and Mazarin was rekindled in 1868 by Charles-Henri, baron de Gleichen.

 King's father

 In 1955, Hugh Ross Williamson argued that the Man in the Iron Mask was the natural father of Louis XIV.
 According to this theory, the "miraculous" birth of Louis XIV in 1638 would have come after Louis XIII had been estranged from his wife Anne of Austria for 14 years.

-The theory then suggests that Cardinal Richelieu had arranged for a substitute, probably an illegitimate grandson of Henry IV, to become intimate with the queen and father an heir in the king's stead.
+The theory then suggests that Cardinal Richelieu had arranged for a substitute, probably an illegitimate grandson of Henry IV, to become intimate with the Queen and father an heir in the King's stead.
 At the time, the heir presumptive was Louis XIII's brother Gaston, Duke of Orléans, who was Richelieu's enemy.
 If Gaston became king, Richelieu would quite likely have lost both his job as minister and his life, and so it was in his best interests to thwart Gaston's ambitions.

 Supposedly, the substitute father then left for the Americas but returned to France in the 1660s with the aim of extorting money for keeping his secret and was promptly imprisoned.
 This theory would explain the secrecy surrounding the prisoner, whose true identity would have destroyed the legitimacy of Louis XIV's claim to the throne had it been revealed.

 This theory had been suggested by British politician Hugh Cecil, 1st Baron Quickswood, who nonetheless added that the idea has no historical basis and is entirely hypothetical.
 Williamson held that: "to say it is a guess with no solid historical basis is merely to say that it is like every other theory on the matter, although it makes more sense than any of the other theories.
 There is no known evidence that is incompatible with it, even the age of the prisoner, which Cecil had considered a weak point; and it explains every aspect of the mystery."
 His time spent as a valet to another prisoner renders this idea doubtful, however.